dialchain/dial/specs/Neighborhood.md

 A __time window__ is the laps of time in which all validators agree on the __state__ of every single __token__ maintained by the DialChain.
 Therefore when a time window is closed, we assume every token has a cosistent state across the network (all participants).
 To guaranty all participants see the same state, a time window closes with a __Twindow Hash__.
 This is the merkel tree of all declarations published during the target time window.
 A twindow is therefore known as aggreed upon when __51%__ of eligible validator publish that hash in the subsequent time window.

 For the moment, the length of a time window is set to one __Earth Hour__.
 This means a declaration published to the DialChain might need up to 2 hours to achieve finality.
 In order to provide for more instant finality, the DialChain's __Ephemeral Neighborhood Protocol (ENP)__ secures a deterministic association between each token and a group of validators (neighborhood) responsible for that token in a given time window.
-The ENP makes sur:
+The ENP makes sure:
 - Eligible validators are assigned neigborhoods prior to the start of the time window.
 - Each declaration submitet for publication is also assigned to a single neighborhood during that time window.